robulouski/voidy-bootstrap/README.rst

   must be a tuple with 2 elements: (link title, URL).

 ``SIDEBAR_HIDE_CATEGORIES``
-  A list of category links is displayed in the sidebar by default.
-Set this option to True to not display categories.
+  A list of categories is displayed in the sidebar by default.
+Set this option to True to not this category list.

 ``SIDEBAR_HIDE_TAGS``
   A tag cloud is displayed in the sidebar by default.
 Set this option to True to disable the tag cloud.

+``SIDEBAR_SIZE``
+  The number of columns in the Bootstrap grid the sidebar should take up.
+  The default is 3.

 See also ``CUSTOM_SIDEBAR_TOP`` and ``CUSTOM_SIDEBAR_BOTTOM`` below.